Rule 3344-28-03 | Rights and responsibilities.

 All records related to a case shall be treated as confidential insofar as is permitted by the law of the state of Ohio and no materials growing out of a case shall be placed in the respondent's personnel file prior to the final disposition of the matter.

-(C) The research integrity officer will attempt to resolve, on an informal and confidential basis, any reported misconduct.
-Should the "RIO" determine there is insufficient reason to pursue the matter, the "RIO" shall notify the respondent of the complaint and its disposition.
+(C) The research integrity officer will assess, on an informal and confidential basis, any reported misconduct.
+Should the RIO determine there is insufficient reason to pursue the matter, the RIO shall notify the respondent of the complaint and its disposition.

-(D) Should such an informal review prove not to be successful in resolving the problem, the research integrity officer has two options: (1) the "RIO" together with the respondent may decide to proceed directly to the investigation phase, or, (2) if either the "BIQ" or the respondent so desires, the procedure will move to the inquiry phase.
-The "RIO" will appoint the inquiry and/or investigation committees and ensure that necessary and appropriate expertise is secured to carry out a thorough and authoritative evaluation of the relevant evidence in an inquiry of investigation.
+(D) Should such an assessment indicate that there is sufficient reason to pursue the matter further, the research integrity officer has two options: (1) the RIO will initiate an inquiry proceeding as described in rule 3344-28-05 of the Administrative Code, or (2) if the RIO concludes that the allegation falls within the definition of research misconduct and the assessment described in paragraph (C) of rule 3344-28-03 of the Administrative Code indicates that the allegation may have merit, the RIO will submit a written request to the deciding official and sponsoring agency, if any, to proceed directly to an investigation.
+If approval to proceed directly to investigation is granted, the RIO will immediately inform the respondent and complainant.
+The RIO will appoint the inquiry and/or investigation committees and ensure that necessary and appropriate expertise is secured to carry out a thorough and authoritative evaluation of the relevant evidence in an inquiry of investigation.
 It is the responsibility of the research integrity officer to ensure that neither the inquiry nor the investigation committee exceeds the scope of its charge.
 Moreover, the research integrity officer will ensure that interim administrative actions are taken, as appropriate, to protect federal funds.
 The research integrity officer will attempt to ensure that confidentiality is maintained throughout all of these proceedings.

 (E) The research integrity officer will assist inquiry and investigation committees and all institutional personnel to comply with these procedures and with applicable standards imposed by governmental or external funding sources.
 The research integrity officer also is responsible for maintaining files of all documents and evidence as well as for the confidentiality, insofar as is permitted by the state of Ohio, and the security of the files.